Opinion | Rich countries’ ‘me first’ vaccine hoarding is leaving behind low-income nations

 To avoid this, a global risk-sharing procurement initiative was established, the Covax Facility, led by the WHO, the Coalition for Epidemic Preparedness Innovations and Gavi, the Vaccine Alliance.
 The goal is to pool vaccine buying power, with a target of obtaining nearly 2 billion doses to protect more than 20 percent of populations by the end of 2021.
 Ninety-two lower-income economies will be supported by the financing mechanism in Covax, the Advanced Market Commitment (AMC).
 Ninety-eight higher-income economies have signed up as self-financing members of the Covax Facility.
 So far, Covax has commitments to get the doses from five producers, and Pfizer announced Friday an agreement to provide up to 40 million doses.
 However, the negotiations have been difficult and none have yet been administered.
 A major Covax supplier, the Serum Institute of India, submitted regulatory paperwork to the WHO about 10 days ago , and probably will not get emergency use listing for another month.

 Meanwhile, countries are tempted by vaccines from China and Russia that have not yet been subject to stringent regulatory review.
-To improve the situation, nations that have doses on hand that have passed through review could directly share them with the Covax facility.
+To improve the situation, nations that have doses on hand that have passed through review could directly share them with the Covax Facility.
 Reversing former president Donald Trump’s decision, the United States is now wisely joining Covax, which should allow it to vaccinate every American while also helping others who need vaccines, as secretary of state nominee Antony Blinken has promised.

 As the pandemic has demonstrated, no country, rich or poor, is an island.